 FCA Test Case

-The Financial Conduct Authority (FCA) has brought a test case aimed at resolving contractual uncertainty around the validity of many business interruption claims in relation to COVID-19.
-The FCA originally sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, would become binding on the insurers that are parties to the test case.
-It is important to note that the claims / complaints of individual policyholders are not under consideration as part of the test case.
+The Financial Conduct Authority (FCA) brought a Test Case on behalf of policyholders, aimed at resolving contractual uncertainty around the validity of many business interruption claims in relation to COVID-19.
+The FCA originally sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, would become binding on the insurers that are parties to the Test Case.
+It is important to note that the claims / complaints of individual policyholders were not under consideration as part of the Test Case.

 At 10.30am on 15 September 2020, the High Court formally handed down its judgment and a copy has been published to the FCA’s website.
-The Judges ruled in favour of the FCA in relation to the Argenta Syndicate Management Limited (ASML) policy wording which was subject to the test case.
+The Judges ruled in favour of the FCA acting on behalf of policyholders, in relation to the Argenta Syndicate Management Limited (ASML) policy wording which was subject to the test case.

 On 02 October 2020, the Court held a consequentials hearing, during which the Judges made a series of declarations as to the effect of their judgment.
 A copy of the judges' order can be found on the FCA’s website.